-As the District’s chief prosecutor for crimes committed by juveniles, AG Racine works to make the city safer through smart prosecution and innovative, evidence-informed initiatives.
+As the District’s chief prosecutor for crimes committed by juveniles, the Attorney General works to make the city safer through smart prosecution and innovative, evidence-informed initiatives.
 OAG’s public safety efforts aim to stop violence before it happens and address the root causes of crime to prevent justice-involved young people from reoffending.
-In July, AG Racine issued this statement on the need for the District to have a comprehensive strategy to address violent crime.

-Since taking office in 2015, AG Racine has worked to protect our community and rehabilitate young people who come into contact with the justice system by:
+AG Schwalb works to protect our community and rehabilitate young people who come into contact with the justice system by:

 - Vigorously prosecuting violent crime: Reducing crime and increasing public safety are the top priorities for OAG.
 For years, OAG has had a policy to prosecute all gun cases, all violent cases with guns, and all gun possession cases.
 In FY2021, OAG filed prosecution petitions in 74% of cases presented to the office that involved a gun.
 If OAG does not prosecute a gun case, it is because it can’t – meaning there is not enough evidence to prosecute or because there was a constitutional violation in the case.
 OAG assesses every case individually and makes decisions based on the evidence, the needs of victims and the community, and the background (including any previous justice involvement) and needs of a young offender.
 Prosecutors are guided by questions including: “Does the evidence support a formal charge?”
 “What are the risks to public safety?” and “How can we ensure this young person is rehabilitated and does not go on to reoffend?”